 The landings at Juno Beach were under Canadian leadership.
 Although there were no major defensive batteries along this stretch, the mines and obstacles set up by the Germans along the beaches, along with guns placed on the jetties in the ports, caused many fatalities.
 Through gritty determination, the Allied troops stationed along this stretch managed to make important inroads on D-Day.
 They reached 16km inland which was further than any other Allied forces that day.

 The footage below was shot by Sergeant Bill Grant on Juno Beach.
 It shows Canadian troops from the North Shore Regiment.

 The Juno Beach Centre at Courseulles-sur-Mer

-The centre is contemporary museum that was built in the shape of a maple leaf in 2003.
-This reference to one of Canada’s national emblems indicates clearly how this place is largely dedicated to Canadian efforts on D-Day and throughout World War 2.
-The Centre pays homage to the 45,000 Canadians who lost their lives during the War, of which 5,500 were killed during the Battle of Normandy and 359 on D-Day.
+The Centre is a contemporary museum built in the shape of a maple leaf in 2003.
+This reference to one of Canada’s national emblems indicates clearly how the museum is dedicated to Canadian efforts on D-Day and throughout World War 2.
+The Centre pays homage to the 45,000 Canadians who lost their lives during the War.
+Of those, 5,500 were killed during the Battle of Normandy and 359 on D-Day.
 The permanent exhibition includes photos, films, memorabilia, maps and audio recordings.
 There are also activities for children to help them learn about the conflict.
-Visitors can watch a 12 minute film entitled ‘They Walk With You’ which gives an insight into the experiences of Canadian soldiers on D-Day and during the Battle of Normandy.
+Visitors can watch a 12 minute film entitled ‘They Walk With You’.
+This film gives an insight into the experiences of Canadian soldiers on D-Day and during the Battle of Normandy.
 More information about the centre is available on the website.

-The video below takes you on a tour of the museum.
+Watch the video below for a tour of the museum.

 Bény-sur-Mer Canadian war cemetery

-At 34 rue des Français in Bernières-sur-Mer is La Maison des Canadiens.
+La Maison des Canadiens is at 34 rue des Français in Bernières-sur-Mer.
 It’s located just near the Tourist Office.
-It is the first house to be liberated on Juno Beach.
+This was the first house to be liberated on Juno Beach.
 It is now a privately owned house.